GeorgeG518/MTSU-CSCI-4600-Summer-2022/Module3/README.md

 Worked my way through vectors, nearly half way done with matrices.
 Taking simple ELI5 notes, and also cells showing how to program the operations
 I am talking about

+# 6/30
+Finished up some matrix terminology and also sent off my progress report.
+I am trying to keep up a lesson, example, code format for the notebook.
+Unrelated to the module, but I also setup Julia lang on my WSL

 ------------------------------------------------------------------------------------------------------------------